Control the hybrid Azure AD join of your devices

 Open Server Manager, and then go to Tools > Group Policy Management.

-Go to the domain node that corresponds to the domain where you want to disable/enable the auto-registration.
+Go to the domain node that corresponds to the domain where you want to disable or enable the auto-registration.

 Right-click Group Policy Objects, and then select New.

-Type a name (for example, Hybrid Azure AD join) for your Group Policy object.
+Enter a name (for example, Hybrid Azure AD join) for your Group Policy Object.